Next.js

-Next.js is an open-source web development framework created by Vercel enabling React-based web applications with server-side rendering and generating static websites.
+Next.js is an open-source web development framework created by the private company Vercel providing React-based web applications with server-side rendering and static rendering.

-React documentation mentions Next.js among "Recommended Toolchains" advising it to developers as a solution when "Building a server-rendered website with Node.js".
+React documentation mentions Next.js among "Recommended Toolchains" advising it to developers when "building a server-rendered website with Node.js".
 Where traditional React apps can only render their content in the client-side browser, Next.js extends this functionality to include applications rendered on the server-side.

 The copyright and trademarks for Next.js are owned by Vercel, which also maintains and leads its open-source development.